ViolaCello/careers-code-challenges-best-practices/README.md

-# Code Challenges
+# Code Challenge Best Practices

-Woohoo!

-Code challenges are when employers ask you to build a feature or application within an allotted time.
-Think of it half as an extended technical interview and half as you working on a project with the company.

-Typically, code challenges come with a set of instructions, some acceptance criteria, and a specified due date.

-As we’ve talked about in other pieces of content, a code challenge may be the first step, a middle step, or the final step in a company’s interview process.

 ## What To Do First

-As soon as you receive a code challenge, you should immediately spend one hour on it.
+As soon as you receive a code challenge, **you should immediately spend one hour on it.**

 This is to make sure you understand the directions, that the APIs they provided still work, and to make sure any other incidental things won’t pop up 24 hours before the challenge is due.